-- Overall Operations: We have defined the following decision-making authority for the district: District Superintendent, Business Official, District Treasurer, Secretary to the Superintendent and The Board of Education Clerk.
+- Overall Operations: We have defined the following decision-making authority for the district: District Superintendent, Business Official, Secretary to the Superintendent and District Clerk.
 Recognizing the need for these essential individuals to have frequent communication we have established as many redundant communication systems as possible.
 Our primary communication will be through our normal phone system, followed by cell phones, e-mail and video conferencing.
-All personnel tasked with decision-making authority will have access to all forms of communication and will utilize as needed..
+All personnel tasked with decision-making authority will have access to all forms of communication and will utilize as needed.

 - The Business Office is essential for maintaining overall function and facilities operation.
 Back-up personnel will be important to maintain purchasing and payroll responsibilities.
 We have defined the following job titles for having back-up responsibility in these areas: